 Some Dogs Can’t Swim

-Never assume that all dogs can swim naturally when placed in the water.
-It’s just not true.
+Never assume that your dog can swim naturally when placed in the water.
 Some dogs can’t swim or float well at all.

-Our doxies have short and stubby legs, which can make it more difficult for them to float and paddle on their own for very long.
+Our doxies have short and stubby legs and a large chest, which can make it more difficult for them to float and paddle on their own for very long.